 - ½ teaspoon ground black pepper

-- 2 tablespoons minced chives (1 tbsp. for the sauce plus the rest for garnish)
+- 2 tablespoons chives - minced, 1 tablespoon for the sauce plus the rest for garnish

 - ½ cup breadcrumbs

-- Soak the cashews.
-Add the cashews to a small bowl and cover them with boiling water.
+- Add the cashews to a small bowl and cover them with boiling water.
 Allow them to soak while you cook the onions.

-- Prep the onions.
-Heat a large pot of water while you cut off the root ends of each onion.
+- Heat a large pot of water while you cut off the root ends of each onion.
 Don’t peel them.
-When the water is boiling, add the onions and cook them at a slow boil for 3 minutes.
-Immediately remove them from the heat, drain them and rinse them under cold water or place them in an ice bath.
+When the water is boiling, add the onions and simmer for 3 minutes.
+Immediately remove them from the heat.
+Drain them and rinse them under cold water or place them in an ice bath.

-- Peel the onions.
-Once the onions are cool enough to handle, take each onion, trim the tips off using kitchen shears and squeeze to pop off the skins.
+- Once the onions are cool enough to handle, take each onion, trim the tips off using kitchen shears and squeeze to pop off the skins.

-- Make the cream sauce.
-While the onions are simmering, drain and rinse the cashews and add them to a blender.
+- While the onions are simmering, drain and rinse the cashews and add them to a blender.
 Add 1 cup plant milk and 1 teaspoon of lemon juice.
 Blend until smooth.
 It should be the consistency of thick gravy.

-- Finish the creamed onions.
-When the onions are done simmering, turn off the heat.
+- When the onions are done simmering, turn off the heat.
 Add the cream sauce to the pan.
 Mix in 1 tablespoon of chopped chives, plus ½ teaspoon black pepper, and ¼ teaspoon of nutmeg (or a few grates of a whole nutmeg).
 Taste and adjust the seasoning and add salt if necessary.

-- Transfer to baking dish.
-Transfer the onions to a small baking dish (mine was 10 ½ x 7 inches).
+- Transfer the onions to a small baking dish (mine was 10 ½ x 7 inches).
 Top off ⅓ cup breadcrumbs, the rest of the chives, and a sprinkle of paprika if using.

-- Bake the onions.
-Place the onions, uncovered, in the oven and bake for 10-15 minutes until it starts to bubble and the breadcrumbs are toasted.
+- Place the onions, uncovered, in the oven and bake for 10-15 minutes until it starts to bubble and the breadcrumbs are toasted.

 - This recipe can be made with frozen pearl onions or a mix of pearl onions and other vegetables.
 Add the frozen onions to the vegetable broth (step 4).